 Pale di San Martino is between 2500 and 2800 meters above sea level and is one of the most suggestive and particular places to see in Trentino, easily reachable even with children.

 The Three Peaks of Lavaredo are located in the Dolomites at about 3000 meters above sea level on the border with Austria.
 They are part of the Natural Heritage of Humanity by UNESCO.

 This place is undoubtedly the ideal destination for trekking and mountain biking lovers.
 In fact, around the Three Peaks, several paths can be followed.

 Madonna di Campiglio is certainly one of the most iconic places in Trentino.
 The town has just 800 inhabitants and is located at 1500 meters above sea level between the Brenta Dolomites and the Adamello glaciers.
 Famous for winter sports, it has 156 km of slopes of different difficulty levels.
 Even during the summer, this place is very charming.
 Campiglio also has a track where Special Slalom races of the Alpine Ski World Cup are held.

-Furthermore, in Levico there is a small jewel set among nature: a bathing lake that extends between the lower part of the town and the surrounding woods.
+Furthermore, in Levico, a small jewel is set among nature: a bathing lake extending between the town’s lower part and the surrounding woods.
 Even the historic center of Levico Terme is very characteristic and waiting to be discovered.

 Located 3 km from Lake Tenno, the Varone waterfalls are certainly one of the places to visit in Trentino.
 Over 20,000 years, the water has carved out a real natural museum in the rock with a 90-meter leap.

 The intense and continuous bubbling of the water on the limestone rocks, the air currents, and the vaporized water will leave you with an unforgettable sensation.

 Outside the falls, there is also a park where you can have picnics and enjoy some varieties of non-native crops, which manage to coexist thanks to the particular microclimate of the place.